 Skip to content

-Discover this great engagement session at the Minnehaha Falls Park Mn South Minneapolis
+Discover This Great Engagement Session at Minnehaha Falls Park in South Minneapolis

 After a sunset engagement session at Harriet Island in the Twin Cities, today, I will share this waterfall session in the south of Minneapolis.
-So, in this article, I will not only introduce to you this attaching couple but also present one of the most renowned parks.
+So, in this article, I will not only introduce you to this attractive couple but also present one of the most renowned parks.

-I first met Isabella and Ywen in a small coffee shop near the Frederick R. Weisman Art Museum, on the University of Minnesota campus.
-They were both students in some obscure mathematics-informatics fields (that I don’t understand), and both having a PhD.
-They were in love for a couple of years and wanted to get married.
-Given they are Chinese they were planning to have a big wedding in China and a small one in Stillwater (with only the best friends living in the USA).
+I first met Isabella and Ywen in a small coffee shop near the Frederick R. Weisman Art Museum on the University of Minnesota campus.
+They were both students in some obscure mathematics-informatics fields (that I don’t understand), and both had PhDs.
+They had been in love for a couple of years and wanted to get married.
+Given that they are Chinese, they were planning to have a big wedding in China and a small one in Stillwater (with only the best friends living in the USA).
 As a consequence, they needed a wedding photographer.

 A Photographer to Capture Candid Shoots Reflecting Their Personalities

-I first thought to those Falls, located close to the Hennepin Bridge, the Nicollet Island (and the Nicollet Island Pavilion), facing the Stone Arch Bridge and the Mill city museum.
+I first thought of those falls, located close to the Hennepin Bridge, the Nicollet Island (and the Nicollet Island Pavilion), facing the Stone Arch Bridge and the Mill City Museum.
 But access to those falls is really not easy, and actually you cannot walk close to the fall.
-What’s more, they are specular by their larger, but not much by their environment.
+What’s more, they are spectacular for their height, but not much for their environment.

 Taylor Falls

-I first discovered them when shooting Derek and Harriet photos in Lindstrom, MN.
-Loved by photographers, the falls state park located at only 1 hours driving north to the city.
-It offers some rocks, pines tress, and a wild mountain environment with an Alpine style.
-Despite the fact that we don’t really have a view on the falls themselves, the river eroded the rocks, and carved out a gorge to create a tremendous landscape.
-This is for sure one of my favorite locations, but, you need to drive one hour.
+I first discovered them when shooting Derek and Harriet’s photos in Lindstrom, MN.
+Loved by photographers, the falls state park is located only one hour’s drive north of the city.
+It offers some rocks, pine trees, and a wild mountain environment with an Alpine style.
+Despite the fact that we don’t really have a view of the falls themselves, the river eroded the rocks and carved out a gorge to create a tremendous landscape.
+This is definitely one of my favorite locations, but you need to drive for one hour.

 Shadow Falls

-It’s a small waterfall.
-It’s located in St Paul, near the Monument, which is a great place to shoot a few pics with a panoramic view on the cityscape.
+It’s a small waterfall located in St. Paul, near the monument, which is a great place to shoot a few pics with a panoramic view of the cityscape.

 Hidden Falls